-1. Candidates may substitute a Bachelor’s degree from an accredited college or university, with a minimum of 18 credit hours in Public Health Education, Community Health Education, Health Science, or a related behavioral science, and two years of experience planning, developing, implementing, and promoting health education projects, for the required education and experience.
+1. Candidates may substitute a Bachelor’s degree from an accredited college or university with a minimum of 18 credit hours in Public Health Education, Community Health Education, Health Science or related behavioral science and two years of experience planning, developing, implementing and promoting health education projects for the required education and experience.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 Applicants who meet the minimum (and selective) qualifications will be included in further evaluation.
 The evaluation may be a rating of your application based on your education, training and experience as they relate to the requirements of the position.
 Therefore, it is essential that you provide complete and accurate information on your application.
 Please report all related education, experience, dates and hours of work.
 Clearly indicate your college degree and major on your application, if applicable.
 For education obtained outside the U.S., any job offer will be contingent on the candidate providing an evaluation for equivalency by a foreign credential evaluation service prior to starting employment (and may be requested prior to interview).

 Complete applications must be submitted by the closing date.
 Information submitted after this date will not be added.

 Incorrect application forms will not be accepted.
 Resumes will not be accepted in lieu of a completed application.

 Candidates may remain on the certified eligible list for a period of at least one year.
 The resulting certified eligible list for this recruitment may be used for similar positions in this or other State agencies.

 Online applications are highly recommended.
 However, if you are unable to apply online, the paper application (and supplemental questionnaire) may be submitted to MDH, Recruitment and Selection Division, 201 W. Preston St., Room 114-B, Baltimore, MD 21201.
 Paper application materials must be received by 5 pm, close of business, on the closing date for the recruitment, no postmarks will be accepted.